MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/connection-strings.md

 ## Set a connection string

-Connection strings are supported in the following SDK versions:
+Connection strings are supported by all our OpenTelemetry offerings and the following SDK versions:

-* .NET v2.12.0
+* .NET v2.12.0 and newer
-* Java v2.5.1 and Java 3.0
-* JavaScript v2.3.0
+* JavaScript v2.3.0 and newer
-* NodeJS v1.5.0
+* NodeJS v1.5.0 and newer
-* Python v1.0.0
+* Python v1.0.0 and newer

-You can set a connection string in code or by using an environment variable or a configuration file.
+You can set a connection string in code, by using an environment variable, or a configuration file.

 ### Environment variable